OfficeDev/office-js-docs-pr/docs/excel/custom-functions-errors.md

 ---
-ms.date: 09/23/2020
-description: 'Handle and return errors like #NULL! from your custom function.'
 title: Handle and return errors from your custom function
+description: 'Handle and return errors like #NULL! from your custom function.' ms.date: 08/02/2021
 localization_priority: Normal
 ---